majo48/connect-web-logger/README.md

 # connect-web-logger
 Scrape & log information from a registered account at connect-web.froeling.com.
+Changes in the Fröling website may cause errors in this application, which is not synced with the website but fixed later on.

 # Prerequisites
 - a Fröling PE1 pellet boiler at your home